-Advising is more than just academic support – it’s also about career advisement and co-curricular discussions.
-You must meet your advisor even if you are not having academic or personal issues.
+Advising is more than just academic support – it’s also about career advisement.
+You must meet your advisor once per semester, even if you are not having academic or personal issues (P4's once per year).

 How was my advisor assignment determined?

-Your advisor is based on your choices indicated on the post-acceptance form.
-If you selected multiple interests or did not indicate a specific advisor, random assignments were made.
+Your advisor is primarily based on your choices indicated on the post-acceptance form.
+If you selected multiple interests or did not indicate a specific advisor (or if your chosen advisor it not available for new advisees), other assignments were made.

 Can I switch/change advisors?